An official website of the United States government

 *Conversions to an OCC-regulated bank.

-Note: Most of the decisions were made in the district offices and large bank licensing departments under delegated authority.
+Note: Most decisions were made in the district offices and large bank licensing departments under delegated authority.
 Decisions include approvals, conditional approvals, and denials.
 NA means not applicable.

 Note: Certain filings qualify for “expedited review” and are subject to the shorter time frames listed.
 The longer time frames are for standard review of more complex applications.
 The target time frame may be extended if the OCC needs additional information to reach a decision or process a group of related filings as one transaction, or to permit additional time for public comment.